ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/browser-fingerprinting.md

 ## What is Browser Fingerprinting?

-Browser Fingerprinting is the process of identifying a user and their browser when using you site.
+Browser Fingerprinting is the process of identifying a user via their browser and operating system when using a website.

 It uses a range of different methods and techniques to gather properties about the browser and if possible, the device and operating system it is running on.

 ### Techniques used

-There are a range of techniques that can be used to successfully identify and browser.
-Below is a range of examples that are commonly used.
+There are a range of techniques that can be used to successfully identify a browser.
+Below is a range of examples that are commonly used techniques and methods.

 * User agent including screen resolution
 * Browser details